A private monthly issue Est. 2026

 • 01You pick every photo.
 Kino opens the system picker; it never browses your library.

 • 02You approve the material.
-Drafts come only from notes, captions, transcripts, or photo suggestions you choose to add.
+Drafts come only from notes, captions, transcripts, or a photo starter note you choose to add.
+Photo help may prepare that starter from small temporary copies.

 • 03You read the proof.
 Every line is editable before anything is sent.